 On November 16, 1911, Sarah Niles acquired 110 Beacon from her father’s estate.

-During the 1926-1927 winter season, she was joined at 110 Beacon by investment broker John B. Moulton and his wife, Rosamond S. (Niles) Moulton.
-Rosamond Moulton was Sarah Niles’s niece, the daughter of George Edward Niles and his wife, Mary L. (Adams) Niles.
-The Moultons’ primary residence was in Hamilton, and it appears that they were living at 110 Beacon to introduce their daughter, Elizabeth, into society during the winter season.
+During the 1926-1927 winter season, she was joined at 110 Beacon by investment broker John Babcock Moulton and his wife, Rosamond Scott (Niles) Moulton.
+Rosamond Moulton was Sarah Niles’s niece, the daughter of George Edward Niles and Mary Louisa (Adams) Niles.
+The Moultons’ primary residence was in Hamilton, and it appears that they were living at 110 Beacon that season to introduce their daughter, Elizabeth, into society.

 Sarah Niles continued to live at 110 Beacon during the 1927-1928 winter season, after which she made her home in Arlington.